paulipa/sico-wiki/linknet-help-and-guides/open-null-province.md

 1. **Do not shoot any structures, ever**
 1. Follow our base [rules and requirements](https://wiki.eve-linknet.com/en/community/rules-and-requirements) when interacting with other pilots
 1. Use SMT maps (3rd party EVE map tool. https://github.com/Slazanger/SMT/releases/tag/SMT_109)
+1. If you are not part of the null sec LinkNet alliance join the [SIG: Open Null Province](https://auth.eve-linknet.com/group/request/join/281/) to receive important pings

 # Handbook
 This section will explain to you how to use null sec related tools and ingame services.